Skip to Content Skip to Navigation

 Supplementary Composition Skills I

 (Offered fall, spring, and summer).
 Prerequisite: CLEP credit for General Education English or ENC 1102 with a minimum grade of "C." Expository and argumentative writing for students (a) who have earned CLEP credit for General Education English or Areas II or III Humanities but still need to fulfill the writing requirements of the institution or (b) who have completed ENC1101 and ENC1102 with a minimum grade of "C" and want to develop their writing skills.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 1Lecture hours: 1